Ptujec/LaunchBar/Browser-Actions/README.md

 <img src="01.jpg" width="633"/>

-Open the current tab or window in a different Browser.
+The actions are meant for opening the current tab or window in another browser.

 Supported browsers:
 - Safari
 - Brave
 - Arc
-- Firefox (**Note**: FF can be buggy because it has not sufficient AppleScript support!)
+- Firefox
 - Chrome

 You can also close the site in the browser you came from with `⌘↩` (cmd-return).
+Set default behavior in settings `⇧↩` (shift-return).

+### Good to know
-Set default behavior in settings `⇧↩` (shift-return). **Note**: Firefox can not close individual tabs, just windows!
+- If you use the close option be aware that Firefox can not close individual tabs, just windows!
+- Getting an URL from Firefox might be buggy, because it lacks sufficient AppleScript support!
+If it's not working properly it might help to [increase delay times](https://github.com/Ptujec/LaunchBar/blob/1c6609e474f8916d9d65f83793f48ffbdc277f74/Browser-Actions/Open%20in%20Safari.lbaction/Contents/Scripts/default.js#L171).
+- If you can, avoid using Chrome.
+[It's bad](https://chromeisbad.com).
+Brave seems like a good replacement.

 ## Download
 [Download LaunchBar Browser Actions](https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/Ptujec/LaunchBar/tree/master/Browser-Actions) (powered by [DownGit](https://github.com/MinhasKamal/DownGit))